albertfares/yt-data-analysis/README.md

 - To what extent do comment volume and quality correlate with channel stats in subscribers and views?
 - Do highly engaged comment sections indicate stronger audience loyalty than channels with passive audiences?

+## Data Story
+Dive into the visual side of our analysis.
+This [Data Story](https://radatouille.netlify.app/) moves beyond the code to visualize the full network of 449 million users, featuring interactive chord diagrams and a deep dive into the "Hubs" and "Bridges" that define the platform.

 ## Dataset :books::
 Considering the size of YouNiverse, we chose not to explore another dataset.